UltraEngine/Documentation/CPP_Quat.md

 # Quat #
 This structure describes a quaternion rotation.
-Quaternions are more accurate than Euler angles, but more difficult to intuitively understand.
+Quaternions are more accurate than Euler angles because they do not suffer from Gimbal lock, but they more difficult to intuitively understand.

 ## Members ##
 - float **x**